Harshith2002/Hack-Against-Hunger/README.md

 ### 3. Name of project

-   Hack against Hunger
+   HackAgainstHunger

 ### 4. One liner for project

    End hunger, achieve food security & improved nutrition and promote sustainable development

-### 5. Which sdg does your project align with?
+### 5. Which SDG does your project align with?

    Sustainable Development Goal 2: Zero Hunger